 Padraig Naughton returns as a judge, this year, and is joined by artist and educator, Deirdre Rogers.
 We are also delighted that The Irish Times is once again sponsoring cash prizes, and we’re very excited to welcome ReCreate on board as a new sponsor of arts and crafts goodies and workshops.
 You can read more about our prizes and judges HERE

-is spent on our vital work
+goes towards our vital work

 grows awareness and funds